 A) The personal data we collect and hold about you.

 F) Your rights and choices in relation to your personal data.

 A) What personal data do we collect and hold about you?

-At present the personal data that we collect when you book one of our events is your name, email address, emergency contact phone number, where you reside (not your full address), where you saw an event advertised and any other information you feel would be helpful for us to be aware of for the purpose of the event.
+At present the personal data that we collect when you book one of our events is your name, email address, emergency contact phone number, where you reside (not your full address), where you saw the event advertised and any other information you feel would be helpful for us to be aware of for the purpose of the event.
 You are also invited to join our Wellbeing community through our email list either through this website or at events.
 Your name and email address is recorded and kept for this purpose.

 B) How will we use your personal data?

 At present any personal data collected is for the purpose of booking your place on one of our events.
 It helps us to ensure each event runs smoothly.
 It is also collected for marketing and research purposes.
-If it is used for marketing and research purposes then it is recorded in seerate reports anonymously.
+If it is used for marketing and research purposes then it is recorded in seperate reports anonymously.
 When you sign up for our email list your name and email is kept in the Wix database system.